Symbian9/solvespace-docs/docs/navigation.rst

 Most commands are available in three different ways: from a menu, from a keyboard shortcut, or from the toolbar.
 The toolbar is displayed at the top left of the graphics window.
 To learn what an icon means, hover the mouse over it.

+To show or hide the menu bar, choose :menuselection:`View --> Show Menu Bar` or press :kbd:`C+F12`.

-To show or hide the toolbar, choose :menuselection:`View --> Show Toolbar`
+To show or hide the toolbar, choose :menuselection:`View --> Show Toolbar`.

 To zoom to the extent of the part, choose :menuselection:`View --> Zoom to Fit`.
 This adjusts the zoom level so that the part fits exactly on